Aunt Caroline Dye: Early life

 Aunt Caroline Dye was born Caroline Tracy in Spartanburg, South Carolina.
 Her gravestone cites her age at the time of her death as 108 years old, which would put her birth year at 1810.
 However, several US federal census forms in Jackson County from the year 1870 to 1910 estimate her birth year should be between 1843 and 1853.
 Note, it was not uncommon for incorrect birth years to appear on the census forms of formerly enslaved people.
 And like many other persons who were born into slavery, the names of Caroline's parents are unknown.
 However, she and her 12 siblings were owned by William (1789-1841) and Nancy Tracy, who operated a plantation in Spartanburg.

 Caroline reportedly exhibited the ability to make accurate prophecies early on in her life.
 At just 10 years old, she was a house girl helping to set the table for the Tracy family table for Thanksgiving dinner when she insisted that there were not enough plates set at the table because "Mister Charley," William's brother, would be coming to dinner.
-This was dismissed by everyone, as Charley was believed to have been a causality of the Civil War just four years earlier.
+This was dismissed by everyone, as Charley was believed to have been a casualty of the Civil War just four years earlier.
 However, when Charley actually showed up to dinner later that day with his tale of being taken prisoner, they all had to admit there was something quite miraculous about Caroline.
 This account creates further confusion about her birthdate because the war only lasted four years.
 If she was 10 years old in 1865, the last year the war ended, that would put her birth year in 1855.

 After William Tracy's death, his wife Nancy relocated to Independence County, Arkansas with her children and the enslaved persons whom she inherited.
 Caroline was a teen at the time of the move.
 At some point in Arkansas, she gave birth to a daughter named Hannah.
 Despite Nancy's death in 1861, Caroline would remain the property of the Tracy estate until the Emancipation Proclamation freed her two years later.

 Another account states that she was born on the property of a wealthy merchant named Henry C. Dye in Sulphur Rock, Arkansas and lived there until she was granted her freedom in 1863.
 In this narrative of her early life, her future husband, Martin Dye, was also enslaved on the plantation.